defold/doc/docs/en/manuals/spinemodel.md

 : Set this to the animation you want the model to start with.

 Skin
-: If your model have skins, select the one you want it to start with.
+: If your model has skins, select the one you want it to start with.

 Material
 : If you need to render the model with a custom material, change this property.